 Leslie loves theatre, too.
-Her play CAVE QUEST about an ADD-riddled video game developer that crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players and received raves from the Los Angeles Times and was deemed "GO!" by LA Weekly.
+Her play CAVE QUEST about an ADD-riddled video game developer who crashes the Tibetan meditation retreat of a Buddhist nun in order to extract the secret to enlightenment so he can make it into a video game had its world premiere at East-West Players.
+It received raves from the Los Angeles Times and was deemed "GO!" by LA Weekly.
 Her plays MAP OF THE HUM and DAMN YOU, DARLON also slayed audiences.